syncfusion-content/maui-docs/MAUI/DatePicker/customization.md

 ### Set custom column header

-[SfDatePicker] allows providing custom text to its column header by setting the [ColumnHeaderView] property of [SfDatePicker].
-And its contain [DayHeaderText] [MonthHeaderText], and [YearHeaderText] properties of [DatePickerColumnHeaderView].
-Default value of [DayHeaderText] property is "Day", [MonthHeaderText] is "Month", and [YearHeaderText] is "Year".
+The [SfDatePicker] providing custom text to its column header by setting the [ColumnHeaderView] property of [SfDatePicker], which has [DayHeaderText], [MonthHeaderText], and [YearHeaderText] properties of [DatePickerColumnHeaderView].
+The default value of [DayHeaderText] property is "Day", [MonthHeaderText] is "Month", and [YearHeaderText] is "Year".

 {% tabs %}